North American T-6 Texan: In popular culture

 In the September 1944 issue of The Sportsman Pilot, USAAF Capt.
 Paul K. Jones' article stated, "The Six is a plane that can do anything a fighter can do—and even more.
 Naturally not as fast, she makes up for speed in her ease of handling and her maneuverability.
 She's a war machine, yes, but more than that she's a flyer's airplane.
 Rolls, Immelmans, loops, spins, snaps, vertical rolls—she can do anything—and do it beautifully.
 For actual combat, more guns, more speed and more power is needed.
 But for the sheer joy of flying—give me an AT-6."

 After World War II, the National Air Races established a unique racing class for the AT-6/Texan/Harvard aircraft; this class continues today at the Reno National Air Races each year.

 Since the Second World War, the T-6 has been a regular participant at air shows, and was used in many movies and television programs.
 For example, converted single-seat T-6s painted in Japanese markings to represent Mitsubishi Zeros made appearances in A Yank in the R.A.F.
 (1941), Tora!
 Tora!
 Tora!
 (1970), Baa Baa Black Sheep (1976-1978), and The Final Countdown (1980).
 In A Bridge too Far (1977) it represented the razorback Republic P-47 Thunderbolt.
 Some were modified for the Dutch film Soldaat van Oranje (1977) to represent the Dutch pre–World War II fighter Fokker D.XXI.

-The T-6 had a major role in the Pat Benatar music video for the song "Shadows of the Night".
-It was also used for a backdrop on the album cover of the 1978 Black Sabbath album Never Say Die!

 The New Zealand Warbirds "Roaring 40s" aerobatic team use ex–Royal New Zealand Air Force Harvards.
 The Flying Lions Aerobatic Team uses Harvards acquired from the South African Air Force.